SBRG/ssbio/docs/instructions/stride.rst

 * `STRIDE download page`_
 * `STRIDE documentation`_

 STRIDE (**St**\ ructural **ide**\ ntification) is a program used to assign secondary structure annotations to a protein structure.
-STRIDE has slightly more complex criteria to assign codes compared to dssp_.
+STRIDE has slightly more complex criteria to assign codes compared to :ref:`dssp`.
 STRIDE utilizes the atomic coordinates of a structure to assign the structure codes, which are:

 +--------+--------------------------+
 | Code   | Description              |